apache/skywalking/docs/en/setup/backend/backend-storage.md

 - [BanyanDB](storages/banyandb.md)

 This is recommended to use for medium scale deployments from 0.6 until 1.0.
-BanyanDB is going to be our next generation storage solution.
-It has shown high potential performance improvement.
-Less than 50% CPU usage and 50% memory usage with 40% disk volume compared to Elasticsearch in the same scale.
+It has demonstrated significant potential in performance improvement.
+As of version 0.6.1, it achieves 5x less memory usage, 1/5 disk IOPS, 1/4 disk throughput, and 30% less disk space, albeit with a slightly higher CPU trade-off, compared to Elasticsearch.
 We are looking for early adoption.
-Please contact us through slack channels if you are interested in using BanyanDB.
+Please contact us through Slack channels if you are interested in using BanyanDB.

 ## SQL database
 - [H2](storages/h2.md)